1967 Penny Value Checker: Errors List, “SMS” & No Mint Mark Worth

 Key Features Of The 1967 Penny

-Memorial cents kept the original Victor D. Brenner’s obverse design, but the US Mint replaced the reverse after 50 years.
-Chosen designer, Frank Gasparro, decided to add the famous Memorial instead of wheat stalks.
+Memorial cents kept Victor D. Brenner’s original obverse design, but the U.S. Mint replaced the reverse after 50 years.
+Chosen designer Frank Gasparro added the Lincoln Memorial instead of wheat stalks — an unusual choice since the same president appears on both sides of the coin.

-The 1967 cents are ordinary coins among numerous similar in the series.
-They don’t deviate from the standard either in terms of appearance or quality.
+The 1967 cents are ordinary coins among many in the series, not deviating from the standard in appearance or quality.
+Their collecting interest derives almost entirely from the SMS format and color preservation, not from the design itself.

 The Obverse Of The 1967 Penny

-The 1967 pennies are a part of the Memorial cent series that replaced Wheat pennies in 1959.
-However, the US Mint decided to keep Victor David Brenner’s original obverse design and only changed the coin reverse.
-His initials are visible below President’s sleeve.
+The 1967 pennies are part of the Memorial cent series that replaced Wheat pennies in 1959.
+The U.S. Mint kept Victor David Brenner’s original obverse design and only changed the reverse.
+His initials (VDB) are visible below Lincoln’s sleeve.

-Besides Lincoln’s profile, you can also see the LIBERTY, a significant word for Americans, and the date.
-The inscription, IN GOD WE TRUST, covers the design from above.
+Besides Lincoln’s profile, you can also see the word LIBERTY and the date.
+The inscription IN GOD WE TRUST covers the design from above.

-Even though not all regular cents were minted in Philadelphia this year, none has the mint mark under the date.
-Even SMS coins produced in San Francisco came without the mint mark S as an attempt to prevent hoarding.
+Even though regular cents were struck at multiple facilities this year, none carries a mint mark under the date.
+Even SMS coins produced at the San Francisco Mint came without the “S” mint mark — part of the deliberate policy to prevent hoarding of coins by mint of origin.

 The Reverse Of The 1967 Penny

-The 1967 penny reverse depicts Lincoln Memorial, designed by Frank Gasparro.
-Therefore, you can see his initials next to the steps.
-Interestingly, the artist also added the President’s sculpture, making an exception with the same person shown on both sides.
+The 1967 penny reverse depicts the Lincoln Memorial, designed by Frank Gasparro.
+You can see his initials (FG) next to the steps.
+Gasparro also included a tiny sculpture of Lincoln inside the Memorial — making this the only U.S. coin to show the same person twice, once as a portrait and once as a sculpture.

-Besides the centrally positioned monument, the designer also added inscriptions required by American law, including:
+Besides the centrally positioned monument, the designer added inscriptions required by American law, including:

-All cents minted from 1959 to 2008 had this design when four Bicentennial cent reverse solutions replaced it.
-It was a way to celebrate 200 years after Lincoln was born.
+All cents minted from 1959 to 2008 carried this Memorial reverse design before four Bicentennial cent reverses replaced it in 2009 to celebrate 200 years since Lincoln’s birth.

 Other Features Of The 1967 Penny